marionwalton/media-and-society/references.md

 Bailey, Moya (2021).
 Misogynoir Transformed: Black Women's Digital Resistance.
 New York University Press.  [doi](https://en.wikipedia.org/wiki/Doi_\(identifier\)):[10.18574/nyu/9781479803392.001.0001](https://doi.org/10.18574%2Fnyu%2F9781479803392.001.0001)

 <a name="barker_2016"></a>
 Barker, Meg-John.
 (2016).
 Queer: A graphic history.
-London: Icon Books
+London: Icon Books.

 <a name="bruns_2023"></a>
 Bruns, Axel.
 2023.
 From “the” public sphere to a network of publics: towards